Queen Esther and Bella Abzug: Costumes, Leadership, and Identity

 When Bella Abzug was a young attorney, people often ignored and dismissed her, mistaking her for a secretary.
 To overcome this discrimination, she decided to wear a hat and gloves so that people would see her as a professional.
 By the time Abzug became a prominent political figure in the 1970s, a hat no longer symbolized the professional role which she had sought to represent.
 By then, her flamboyant hats had become a singular emblem that symbolized her bold, valiant, and indefatigable spirit.
 Thus, her costume allowed her to be seen as the truly powerful woman she was.

 Abzug began to challenge societal expectations of women early in her life.
 Abzug treasured her Jewish upbringing.
 As a girl she regularly went to synagogue with her grandfather and memorized the prayers.
 Abzug was influenced by the Jewish values her father exemplified, of loving peace and offering respect to everyone.
-But when her father died when she was twelve, Bella defied tradition to say Kaddish for him every day for a year in the Orthodox synagogue in which she was raised..
+But when her father died when she was twelve, Bella defied tradition to say Kaddish (a prayer for mourners) for him every day for a year in the Orthodox synagogue in which she was raised.
 From her Jewish upbringing, Abzug derived both a belief in justice and a commitment to seeing that no one should be excluded from its benefits and responsibilities.

 From childhood, Abzug aspired to become an attorney.
 When she was rejected from Harvard Law School, because it didn’t admit women, she went to Columbia University’s law school on a scholarship at a time when few lawyers were women.